Petgro1968/javascript/README.md

 2. The script will detect when the left, right, up or down arrow keys are pressed and will move the ball element accordingly.

+I'm learning JavaScript.
+React, Vue, Svelte and Node From JavaScript All-in-One for Dummies.